bestinslot-xyz/OPI/README.md

 - Update the repo (`git pull`)
 - Recompile ord (`cd ord; cargo build --release;`)
 - Re-run all indexers and apis
-- If rebuild is needed, you can run `restore.py` for faster initial sync